resolve109/study-aws-sa/aws-study-guide.md

   - Simpler than Site-to-Site VPN which introduces unnecessary complexity and additional costs
   - Not suited for Direct Connect which is designed for connecting on-premises networks to AWS
   - Requires updating route tables in each VPC to use the peering connection for inter-VPC communication
+- **Expanding VPC Address Space**:
+  - To resolve insufficient IP addresses in a VPC with minimal operational overhead:
+    - Add an additional IPv4 CIDR block to the existing VPC
+    - Create additional subnets using the new CIDR range
+    - Place new resources in the new subnets
+  - This approach is more efficient than:
+    - Creating a second VPC with peering connection
+    - Using Transit Gateway to connect multiple VPCs
+    - Setting up VPN connections between VPCs

 ### AWS PrivateLink
 - **Overview**: